iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Convergent Sequence Advanced Examples.md

 \end{aligned}
 $$

-Taking the limit as $n \rightarrow$, the big product converges to zero, so it's definitely bounded.
+Taking the limit as $n \rightarrow \infty$, the big product converges to zero, so it's definitely bounded.
 The sequence provided doesn't have finite sum, and therefore we showed that finite sum condition for the sequence $\alpha_i$ is not necessary.